The retinoid family is a group of compounds derived from Vitamin A that are known for their powerful effects on the skin.

-Retinol is not suitable for everyone, especially people with very sensitive or rosacea-prone skin or women who are lactating or pregnant, so please consult us if you are unsure if retinol is suitable for you.
+Retinoids are not suitable for everyone, especially people with very sensitive or rosacea-prone skin or women who are lactating or pregnant, so please consult us if you are unsure if retinoids are suitable for you.

 It’s important to start “Low and Slow”—three times a week (e.g., Monday, Wednesday, and Friday)—and gradually build up usage based on your skin’s tolerance.
 If irritation occurs, cut back and slowly reintroduce.

-It’s also essential to wear a high-factor, broad-spectrum sunscreen when using Retinol, as it increases skin sensitivity to the sun.
-Retinol can be applied not only to the face but also to other areas like the neck or even stretch marks.
+It’s also essential to wear a high-factor, broad-spectrum sunscreen when using Retinoids, as it increases skin sensitivity to the sun.
+Retinoids can be applied not only to the face but also to other areas like the neck or even stretch marks.

 - Niacinamide